Journalist Aakar Patel arrested for tweets on PM Narendra Modi’s caste, later granted bail

 The Gujarat Police on Tuesday arrested journalist Aakar Patel for posting allegedly offensive content against a particular community on Twitter.
 Patel told Scroll.in that he was arrested but not detained as he was granted anticipatory bail.

 The complaint was filed based on a first information report registered in July against him in Surat city by a Bharatiya Janata Party MLA identified as Purneshbhai Ishwarbhai Modi.
-According to the FIR, the BJP MLA is listed as a social worker and chief of Gujarat’s Modh-Modi community.
+According to the FIR, the BJP MLA is listed as a social worker and the chief of Gujarat’s Modh-Modi community.

 “I was questioned between noon and about 6.30 pm [on Tuesday],” Patel said.
 “I will consult my lawyer to move to quash the case.”

-In his complaint, the BJP MLA alleged that Patel purposefully used his Twitter account to provoke communal animosity and claimed the journalist also defamed the Hindu-Ghanchi community with the intention of damaging Prime Minister Narendra Modi’s caste.
+In his complaint, the BJP MLA alleged that Patel purposefully used his Twitter account to provoke communal animosity, and claimed that the journalist also defamed the Hindu-Ghanchi community with the intention of insulting Prime Minister Narendra Modi’s caste.

 The case relates to three tweets posted by Patel between June 24 to June 27.
-In his first tweet, Patel claimed Prime Minister Narendra Modi belongs to a community that was categorised as Other Backward Classes, or OBC by former Prime Minister Atal Bihari Vajpayee.
+In his first tweet, Patel claimed that Prime Minister Narendra Modi belonged to a community that was categorised as Other Backward Classes, or OBC by former Prime Minister Atal Bihari Vajpayee.
 Hours later he posted another tweet stating that Muslims in Godhra, Gujarat, who were accused of attacking the Sabarmati Express in 2002, also belonged to the same community.

 In his third tweet, Patel accused the Bharatiya Janata Party and its ideological mentor, the Rashtriya Swayamsevak Sangh, of profiting from a “cycle of violence” against other Indians, especially Muslims.

 Modi pointed out that the Bengaluru Police had filed a case against Patel in June for allegedly posting objectionable comments about the killing of an African American man named George Floyd in police custody in the United States.
-In a tweet, Patel had allegedly urged people to protest peacefully against police brutality in the wake of the death of Floyd.
+Floyd’s killing had triggered huge protests in the US.
+In his tweet, Patel had allegedly urged people to protest peacefully against police brutality in the wake of the Floyd’s death.
 Many people had responded to his tweet and sought police action against him.

-“He has tweeted messages with the intention of spreading racial hatred and chaos in society, and to defame the current and former prime ministers,” Modi said in his complaint.
+“He has tweeted messages with the intention of spreading racial hatred and chaos in society, and to defame the current and former prime ministers,” BJP MLA Modi alleged in his complaint.
 “On June 24 and June 27, he tweeted defamatory content about the prime minister and all Teli-Ghanchi people, as well as against former Deputy Prime Minister LK Advani and former Prime Minister Atal Bihari Vajpayee as well as Rashtriya Swayamsevak Sangh and the BJP.”

 Modi also attached Patel’s allegedly objectionable tweets in his complaint, claiming one of them said that Muslims accused in the 2002 Godhra train burning case were from Ghanchi community.